 Only the best personal injury lawyers in California know how to do this, but it is actually possible to keep your information private and reduce the risk of identity theft, fraud or other types of criminal activity involving your confidential info by narrowing down the personal information that has to be collected to only those matters that are related to your particular case.

-Here at the Compass Law Group, PC, our attorney are committed to protect from disclosure as much of your personal information as possible.
+Here at the Compass Law Group, PC, our attorney is committed to protect from disclosure as much of your personal information as possible.
 Here in California, people wrongly assume that courts take all reasonable measures to protect the private data of their plaintiffs and defendants in personal injury cases.

 But the truth is, you are at a much bigger danger when a court has your personal information compared to Facebook collecting and storing your data on its servers.
 Needless to say, most hackers and fraudsters tend to target the plaintiffs who were awarded large amounts of money.
 Once hackers and fraudsters know your confidential info such as social security number, credit cards, bank accounts, salary, and all kinds of other info, it makes it surprisingly easy for them to steal your hard-earned money.

 Do not let this happen.
 Hire our Los Angeles personal injury attorney from the Compass Law Group, PC to protect your private information.